 These pacifiers come in a variety of colors and have unique decorative shapes that many parents and babies appreciate.
 MAM makes different designs for babies starting at birth and going beyond 16 months, so you can select the design intended for your baby’s current growth stage.

-This is another pacifier inspired by pediatric orthodontists, so the shape and size will protect the healthy development of your baby’s mouth structure and teeth.
+This is another pacifier for breastfed baby comforting that is inspired by pediatric orthodontists, so the shape and size will protect the healthy development of your baby’s mouth structure and teeth.
 The nipple is also designed to allow better movement of the tongue, so there’s less interference with your baby’s natural mouth movements.
 The pacifiers are made from silicone and have a one-piece design, so there is no risk of the nipple separating from the handle or other pieces.
 It comes in a few color options but isn’t as decorative as some other options on the market today.

 Now that we’ve explored the ups and downs of pacifier use for breastfeeding babies and you’ve been introduced to five of the best pacifiers that we recommend to breastfeeding mothers, how do you know which one is right for your baby?
 You may have a gut instinct that about some of the pacifiers that we listed above, and you can do additional research through Amazon to find pacifiers with similar designs.